 Dead Space Remake (Ultra Settings)

-- When looking at 1% lows, the RTX 3060 demonstrated a substantial improvement over the RTX 3050, delivering 68 FPS compared to the RTX 3050’s 37 FPS.
+• When we looked at the at 1% lows, the RTX 3060 demonstrated a substantial improvement over the RTX 3050, delivering 68 FPS compared to the RTX 3050’s 37 FPS.

-- Switching gears to power consumption, the RTX 3050 drew 118 watts, while the RTX 3060 consumed a higher 169 watts.
+• Switching gears to power consumption, the RTX 3050 drew 118 watts, while the RTX 3060 consumed a higher 169 watts.
 The RTX 3060’s higher power consumption is expected, given its superior performance.

-- Both cards maintained similar temperature levels during gameplay, with the RTX 3050 peaking at 64°C and the RTX 3060 slightly lower at 63°C.
+• Both cards maintained similar temperature levels during gameplay, with the RTX 3050 peaking at 64°C and the RTX 3060 slightly lower at 63°C

 Cyberpunk 2077 (High Settings)

-- In Cyberpunk 2077, at high settings and 1080p resolution, the RTX 3050 and RTX 3060 demonstrated solid performance.
+• Our test of Cyberpunk 2077 with maxed-out graphics had the RTX 3050 and RTX 3060 demonstrating solid performance.
 The RTX 3060 outperformed the RTX 3050 with an average of 78 FPS compared to the RTX 3050’s 56 FPS.

-- Regarding power consumption, the RTX 3050 drew 116 watts, while the RTX 3060 had a slightly higher power draw of 171 watts.
+• Regarding power consumption, the RTX 3050 drew 116 watts, while the RTX 3060 had a slightly higher power draw of 171 watts.

-- Both graphics cards maintained similar temperature levels during the gameplay session, with the RTX 3050 peaking at 63°C and the RTX 3060 at 62°C. The difference in thermals in this test can be marked up to the margin of error.
+• Both graphics cards maintained similar temperature levels during the gameplay session, with the RTX 3050 peaking at 63°C and the RTX 3060 at 62°C. The difference in thermals in this test can be marked up to the margin of error.

 Also Check: AMD RX 6700 XT Vs Nvidia RTX 3060